snonux/gemtexter/README.md

 ```
 See more entries about DTail:

-<< template::index dtail
+<< template::inline::index dtail golang

 Blablabla...
 ```

-... scans all other post entries with `dtail` in the file name and generates a link list like this:
+... scans all other post entries with `dtail` and `golang` in the file name and generates a link list like this:

 ```
-See more entries about DTail:
+See more entries about DTail and Golang:

 => ./2022-10-30-installing-dtail-on-openbsd.gmi 2022-10-30 Installing DTail on OpenBSD
+=> ./2022-04-22-programming-golang.gmi 2022-04-22 The Golang Programming language
 => ./2022-03-06-the-release-of-dtail-4.0.0.gmi 2022-03-06 The release of DTail 4.0.0
 => ./2021-04-22-dtail-the-distributed-log-tail-program.gmi 2021-04-22 DTail - The distributed log tail program (You are currently reading this)